Chess is fun.

 Sounds weird?
 Read on and you will understand my point.

-Sure, you need to know understand the base principles of chess.
-But too much knowledge and special “rules of thumb” and thinking algorithms will only confuse you.
+Sure, you need to understand the principles of chess but too much knowledge, special “rules of thumb” and thinking algorithms will only confuse you.
 In the middle of a game when the heat is on you will probably forget most of what you have read in any case.

 What you really need is skills.
 A skill is something you can do almost without thinking.